This post may contain affiliate links, from which we earn an income.

 Aways stick to the instructions for your particular model of inflatable kayak and follow our inflatable kayaking tips for beginners;

 - It’s easier if you blow up each element partially.
 Once you’ve got to this stage, go back to the first element and blow up some more.
 Keep going like this until fully inflated.
-It will help the kayak keep it’s proper shape; when one element is fully blow in can distort the flat elements.
+It will help the kayak keep its proper shape; when only one element is fully blown can distort the flat elements.

 - Before you fully inflate the side bladders insert the seats.